CyberSp3ck/CC-Scoreboard/README.md

 ## Note

 The colors and icons are based on the [Gruvbox](https://github.com/morhetz/gruvbox) color scheme and Apple Emojis.
 If you have other themes it may not look good.
+For convenience there is a script (`./setup.sh`) that setups the font and terminal config for xfce.

 ## Usage